Dan Woods

 In 2002, Dan became general manager – responsible for the overall management of KRCU Public Radio.
 His duties include: supervising all full-time staff, project management, grant writing and station development.

-During his tenure, KRCU has added a repeater station at 88.9 FM in Farmington, Missouri; secured backup generators for both transmitter sites and the station's studios; relocated the studios to the Serena Building in 2008; successfully converted 88.9 FM to HD (High-Definition) in 2011 and added a repeater station at 88.7 FM in Ellsinore, Missouri in 2020.
+During his tenure, KRCU added a repeater station at 88.9 FM in Farmington, Missouri in 2006; secured backup generators for both transmitter sites and the station's studios; relocated the studios to the Serena Building in 2008; successfully converted 88.9 FM to HD (High-Definition) in 2011 and added a repeater station at 88.7 FM in Ellsinore, Missouri in 2020.

-Dan is married, has two children and lives in Jackson, Mo.
+Dan is married, has two adult children and lives in Jackson, Mo.

 Contact Dan: